rustprooflabs/convert/README.md

 Convert is a Postgres extension providing common conversion functions, such as meters to feet or miles to kilometers.

-The `convert` extension is built using the Rust [pgx framework](https://github.com/tcdi/pgx).
+The `convert` extension is built using the Rust [pgrx framework](https://github.com/tcdi/pgrx).

 ## Creating installer for your system

 Currently no pre-packaged installers are available.
 The following steps walk through creating a package on a typical Ubuntu based system with Postgres 14.
-These steps assume cargo pgx is already installed.
+These steps assume cargo pgrx is already installed.

 The `fpm` step requires the `fpm` Ruby gem.